One unit of credit equals four semester hours.

 PSY 422 Psychological Testing

 Survey course of the history, utility, ethics and practical applications of psychological testing.
-Concepts of standardization, reliability and validity are addressed.
-Commonly used tests of intelligence, personality, aptitude and interests are presented.
-The standards for educational and psychological testing will be included as a course topic.
-An assessment project is assigned.
+The course will address concepts of standardization, reliability and validity, and introduce commonly used tests of intelligence, personality, aptitude and interests.
+Students will also learn about standards for educational and psychological testing and complete an assessment project.
 Prerequisites: PSY 210 and PSY 355/MTH 345.

 PSY 423 Sensation and Perception